SELF GUIDED AUDIO TOURS HAWAII

 A couple enjoying ice cream cones on the beautiful island of Kauai.Hawaii Tourism Authority (HTA)

-Shave ice has become one of the most popular treats in Hawaii.
-If you’re looking for a great place to try one, Hee Fat General Store is one of the most renowned on Kauai.
-JoJo’s Shave Ice and Wailua Shave Ice are also fantastic establishments.
+If you’re looking for a great place to try this iconic island dessert, Hee Fat General Store in Kapa’a is one of the most renowned on Kauai.

 A group of people enjoying tube ride in Kauai river.Hawaii Tourism Authority (HTA) / Tor Johnson